-And the sweaters come out and comfort food is on the brain.
+And all of the cozy sweaters come out and comfort food is on the brain.

-This dish was extremely easy to make and next time, I want to go a little smaller on the size of dumplings.
-It was delicious and flavorful and smelled wonderful.
-Surprisingly, Madeline, my younger daughter, asked for a second helping.
+This is an extremely easy and quick chicken and dumplings to make.
+Next time, I will make the dumplings smaller.
+Surprisingly, Madeline, my youngest, asked for a second helping.
 She gobbled up the chicken, carrots and peas and loved it.
-So what if I tell my girls eating carrots will make their eyes shiny and pretty and mushrooms will give them beautiful, shiny skin.
-They are still in the “princess” phase, especially Madeline so anything that relates to a princess or being princess-like, they like.
-And yes, they have watched way too many Disney princess movies.
+So what if I tell my girls eating carrots will make their eyes shiny and pretty, and that mushrooms will give them beautiful, shiny skin?
+They are still in the “princess” phase.
+Especially Madeline, so anything that relates to a princess or being princess-like, they like.

-If you like Chicken and Dumplings, you’ve got to give this recipe a try.
+If you like comfort food and you’re a fan of chicken stew, you’ve got to give this recipe a try.
 Remember, if you want shiny, pretty eyes, this is the dish for you.

 - 3 tablespoons butter